oiu053/Albion-Online-Loginbot-Self-Hosting/readme.md

 5. If you want to you can change the BotOwbnerID to your Discord ID.

-6. check if the start.bat has the Code: `go run main.go` (rightclick)
+6. check if the start.bat has the Code: `go get "github.com/bwmarrin/discordgo"  go run main.go` (rightclick)
 7. run the start.bat (dubbleclick)